-The school community council for each elementary school shall develop a reading achievement plan for the school, which shall be submitted to the District for review and approval prior to implementation.
+The school community council for each elementary school shall, as part of the school improvement plan, develop a reading achievement plan for the school, which shall be submitted to the District for review and approval prior to implementation.
 The reading achievement plan must be reviewed and approved by the District annually.
 (In developing this plan, the council may not have access to data which reveal the identity of students.)